tsackton/taelgar/People/Sembarans/Jon Thorne.md

 > `$=dv.view("_scripts/view/get_PageDatedValue")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-The brother of [[Gideon Thorne]] and uncle-in-law to [[Beatrix Thorne|Beatrix]] and her husband, Samuel Thorne.
+The brother of [[Gideon Thorne]] and uncle-in-law to [[Beatrix Thorne|Beatrix]] and her husband, [[Gabriel Thorne]].
 He lives with his wife, Susanne, and their three grown kids, Samuel, Ella, and [[Betsy Thorne]].

-%%
-(Jon) his wife (Susanne) and their 3 grown kids (Samuel, Ella, and Betsy) (

-Her story is that:

-* On January 5th, her neighbor (Jon) his wife (Susanne) and their 3 grown kids (Samuel, Ella, and Betsy) (who lives at 3) were all ill.
-She brought him and his family soup before going out with Robin

-* January 6th, she had a miscarriage and zombie stuff
-%%
+* (DR:: 1720-01-05) Was briefly ill with the zombie plague, but neither him nor anyone in his household actually became zombies